SiyaoIsHiding/SiyaoIsHiding/README.md

   * :new: [PR](https://github.com/dbeaver/dbeaver/pull/19743): Fixed a small bug when generating UUID for multiple rows in a table

 ### Hardware Layer
-Tbh not much to share.
+To be honest not much to share.
 I am a beginner but making progress fast.

 [Turing Complete](https://store.steampowered.com/app/1444480/Turing_Complete/) is a game/tutorial to build CPUs at the transistor level with a GUI IDE, which took me into this field in Dec last year.
 I built a Turing Complete CPU in that game from NAND gates in 14 hours.

-I am self-learning FPGA (VHDL) now and hopefully I will develop a RISC-V instruction to calculate the great circle distances for an astronomical application later this year.
+I am self-learning FPGA (VHDL) now and I will develop a RISC-V CPU instruction to calculate the sphere distance this summer.

 ## More